-- In a large skillet over medium-high heat, brown and crumble hot Italian sausage, about 5-8 minutes.
-Add onion and garlic and cook for an additional 2-3 minutes or until some of the onion begins to turn opaque (no need to cook onion completely at this point).
+skillet over medium-high heat, brown and crumble hot Italian sausage, about 5-8 minutes.
+Add onion and garlic and cook for an additional 2-3 minutes or until some of the onion begins to turn translucent (no need to cook onion completely at this point).
 Drain grease from skillet.1 pound ground hot Italian sausage, 1 tablespoon fresh minced garlic, 1 chopped yellow onion

-In a 6 quart crock pot (or bigger), add cooked sausage & veggies plus the diced potato.
+, add cooked sausage & veggies plus the diced potato.
 Season with salt and pepper, to taste.
 Pour chicken broth on top.
 There should be enough broth to cover the tops of the potatoes; if there isn't, add up to 2 cups water so potatoes are covered.4 diced russet potato, 1 pinch salt, 1 pinch black pepper, 4 cups chicken broth, water

 - Gently stir ingredients, cover crock pot, and cook on LOW for 5-6 hours or on HIGH for 3-4 hours.

 - Remove lid from crock pot and add kale and heavy whipping cream, then stir to combine.1 bunch kale, 3/4 cup heavy whipping cream

 - Cover crock pot and cook on HIGH for another 30 minutes.

-- Serve zuppa toscana immediately with shredded parmesan cheese as garnish.1/4 cup shredded Parmesan cheese
+- Serve zuppa toscana immediately with shredded Parmesan cheese as garnish.1/4 cup shredded Parmesan cheese